Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Concluding remarks

 \section{Concluding remarks}

-Putting the pieces together, we identify two directions for which the presented exploratory analysis provides hypotheses, to be further explored by means of more specific and in-depth explanatory and empirical analysis.
+Synthesizing the findings, we identify two main directions that warrant further investigation through more focused explanatory and empirical approaches.
+The first direction concerns the role of algorithmic awareness, knowledge, and literacy in shaping the user experience.
+Although recommender systems are nowadays part of the daily listening experience, and contribute to the development of a familiar relationship between listeners and platforms, the opaqueness of their functioning appears to limit the emergence of a critical meta-reflection on the terms of this relationship.
+This highlights a connection with the principles of transparency and explainability, widely regarded as pillars for constructing trustworthy systems \citep{Wang2023}.

-The first direction points out the role that algorithmic awareness and digital literacy may have in the construction of the user experience.
-Even if recommender systems are nowadays part of the daily listening experience, favouring the creation of a familiar relationship between listeners and platforms, still the opaqueness of their functioning limits the development of a critical meta-thought about the terms of this relationship.
-With this in mind, we identify a connection with the principles of transparency and explainability, considered two pillars of the construction of trustworthy systems \citep{Wang2023}.
-Nevertheless, we stress that being familiar with a technological artefact does not imply that its exploration has led to the removal of the sense of extraneity.
-We question how and if specific interventions, such as the act of explaining why a recommendation is provided to the listener, can be effective in moving from the act of mere informing to the creation of an awareness system.
-In brief, how much there is an interest in making online music listeners more aware not only of the functioning of recommender systems but also of the reciprocal relationship which is established while interacting with online platforms?
+Notably, familiarity with a technological artifact does not necessarily translate into an understanding of its logic, nor does it eliminate the sense of estrangement associated with algorithmic decision-making.
+We question whether specific interventions, such as explaining why a recommendation is provided, can move beyond informing users and foster a more reflective understanding of the reciprocal influence between listeners and platforms.
+In brief, to what extent is there an interest in making music listeners more aware not only of the functioning of recommender systems but also of the reciprocal relationship established through their interaction with online platforms?

-The second direction, more worrying, is about the representational harms that recommender systems may perpetuate, and its relationship with gender inequalities in the music sector.
-We observe that gender as well as differences related to languages and nationality -- two among the forms of identity which are mostly considered when investigating the impact of music recommendations \citep{Hesmondhalgh2023} -- are detected in listeners narratives, but those do not seem to be part of a broader thinking on diversity, non-discrimination and fairness, other key pillars for building trustworthy systems.
-Whilst the issue of the under-representation of women and gender minorities in algorithmic-driven recommendations has been quite explored in the scientific literature, we still observe that awareness around gender disparities needs to be raised in music listeners.
+The second, more concerning direction relates to representational harms and their connection with gender inequalities in the music sector.
+We observe that gender, along with differences in language and nationality, two of the primary identity dimensions considered when studying the impact of music recommendations \citep{Hesmondhalgh2023}, emerge in listeners’ narratives, yet do not appear to be embedded within a broader reflection on diversity, non-discrimination, and fairness.
+While under-representation of women and gender minorities in algorithmic recommendations has been widely explored in the literature, our findings suggest that awareness of such disparities, and of representational harms more broadly, remains limited among music listeners.